Sacramento City College provides Federal Work-Study (FWS) jobs to assist students with their educational expenses.

-Your financial aid includes the initial maximum of $5,000 in Work-Study, this is the total amount you can earn as a Work-Study student.
-Your financial aid offer splits $2,500 for Fall and $2,500 for Spring but as far as Work-Study is concerned, you can earn any or the entire amount at any point during the program year while enrolled and as long as you are going to be enrolled for both semesters.
+SCC determines the number of hours a student is allowed to work based on the student’s financial need and the combination of work and study hours affect the student’s health and academic progress.
+On average, your financial aid includes the initial maximum of $7,000 in Work-Study, this is the total amount you can earn as a Work-Study student.
+Your financial aid offer splits $3,500 for Fall and $3,500 for Spring but as far as Work-Study is concerned, you can earn any or the entire amount at any point during the program year while enrolled and as long as you are going to be enrolled for both semesters.

 How do I find a Work-Study job?

-- Once a student is determined that they are eligible for FWS and given an award, they will have to find a work assignment on campus.
+- Once a student receives a message on e-Services that they are eligible for FWS, they will have to find a work assignment on campus.

 - You will be contacted by a department’s FWS supervisor for an interview.

 - If hired, the department supervisor will have you complete the Intent to Employ packet and forward it to the Financial Aid Office.